-Goss said that on several Toyota models built in North America, 10 to 15% of all content are sourced from Japan.
+Goss said that on several Toyota models built in North America, between 10 percent and 15 percent of all content are sourced from Japan.
 He also said that Toyota is particularly concerned about supplies of electronic components and rubber.
 In an effort to preserve parts stockpiles, Toyota has already disallowed overtime throughout its North American manufacturing operations.

 Also known as the 2011 Tohoku earthquake and the 3.11 earthquake, the Great East Japan Earthquake, was a magnitude 9.0 to 9.1 undersea megathrust earthquake off the coast of Japan on March 11, 2011 at around 2:46 p.m.
 JST.
 Its hypocenter was located at a relatively shallow underwater depth of around 29 km to 32 km, with an epicenter located around 70 km east of the Oshika Peninsula of Tohoku.

 Considered as the most powerful earthquake ever recorded in Japan, the Great East Japan Earthquake lasted around six minutes.
 This megathrust earthquake was considered as a recurrence of the mechanism of the 869 Sanriku earthquake on July 9, 869, which had an estimated magnitude of at least 8.4 Mw.
 Just like the 869 Sanriku earthquake, the 2011 Great East Japan Earthquake created a large tsunami which waves went as high as 40.5 meters and traveled inland up to 10 km.